The 'Grand

 All of the above notwithstanding, we have said before and will repeat it

-here yet again even though this group has gotten VERY angry about us writing
+here yet again even though Mr. Clatworthy claims his group is (was?)
+VERY angry about us writing

 things which might cause you to recognize that they're not 'the real deal': if you want to join something you think is going to be just